joaquinpelle/Skylight.jl/docs/src/api.md

 christoffel(position::AbstractVector, spacetime::AbstractSpacetime)
 ```

-#### Non-allocating
+#### Non-allocating methods

-For functions called within tight loops, we suggest to use the following non-allocating methods
+For computing these quantities within tight loops, we suggest to use the following non-allocating methods that write the output on preallocated arrays, and use caches to store intermediate results.

 ```@docs
 metric!(metric::AbstractMatrix, position::AbstractVector, spacetime::AbstractSpacetime, cache::Union{Nothing, AbstractSpacetimeCache})